lpapailiou/fac/README.md

 ##### Parsed code tab
 This tab shows the code as pretty-printed interpretation of the input by the parser.
-It should match the input, except the comments and excess whitespace is gone.
+It should match the input, except the comments and excess whitespaces / line breaks are gone.
 Also here: if the code is visible, the syntax of the code is valid.

 ![parsed code](https://raw.githubusercontent.com/lpapailiou/fac/master/src/main/resources/img/jlang_parsedcode.png)